debadeepta/vnla/README.md

 A: In R2R, the agent's task is given by a **detailed** language instruction (e.g., "Go the table, turn left, walk to the stairs, wait there").
 The agent has to execute the instruction **without additional assistance**.

 In VNLA (our task), the task is described as a **high-level end-goal** (the steps for accomplishing the task are _not_ described) (e.g., "Find a cup in the kitchen").
-The agent is capable of **actively requesting additional assistance** (in forms of language subgoals) while trying to fulfill the task.
+The agent is capable of **actively requesting additional assistance** (in the form of language subgoals) while trying to fulfill the task.